Hola brides, grooms, grides and brooms!

-We've also had the great pleasure of working alongside Woodend-based darling Jess of Brown Paper Parcel and gorgeous Lily of I Got You Babe, who is based in Brunswick but for some reason we seem to have the pleasure of running into at our weddings in Trentham!
+We’ve also had the great pleasure of working alongside Woodend-based darling Jess of Brown Paper Parcel and gorgeous Lily of I Got You Babe, who is based in Brunswick but for some rad reason seems to keep popping up at our weddings in Trentham!
 Both are exceptionally talented romantic, dreamy, moody photographers.

 And on that note, The Estate Trentham is one of our beloved Macedon Ranges venues, run by Lynda Gardener.
 Perfect for intimate weddings of 60 guests or less.
 Less is awesome.
 And we looooooove ourselves a tiny weddings.
 The Little Church at Spring Hill Peony Farm also suits a smaller guest list.

 LIVE CEREMONY / RECEPTION MUSIC: